digitalfabrik/integreat-cms/sphinx/continuous-integration.rst

 This workflow gets executed when a commit is pushed to the ``main`` branch.
 Typically, this is a release PR from ``develop``.

-pipenv-install
+pip-install
 --------------

-See :ref:`circleci-pipenv-install`.
+See :ref:`circleci-pip-install`.

 bump-version
 ------------

-This job authenticates as the deliverino app and runs ``pipenv run bumpver update`` to bump the version and commit the changes to the main branch.
+This job authenticates as the deliverino app and runs ``bumpver update`` to bump the version and commit the changes to the main branch.
 Additionally, it merges the version bump commit into the ``develop`` branch.